codeyourinfra/libchecker/README.md

 - SlackWebhookPost - [Posts a message to a Slack incoming webhook](https://api.slack.com/incoming-webhooks)
 - TravisCIBuildTrigger - [Triggers a build in Travis CI](https://docs.travis-ci.com/user/triggering-builds)

+Each action is implemented by a Python class of the [actions](actions.py) module.

 ## Configuration

 **libchecker** requires a configuration file.
 Take a look at the content of [config.json](config.json):